marto1/nsl/README.md

 To call a Python function just call it as usual, but make sure the first argument is the number of arguments the function takes.

-For example ` " Hello, world! " 1 len . ` will print the length.
+For example: ` " Hello, world! " 1 len . ` will print the length.

 See examples/ directory for more.